enviodev/docs/docs/schema.md

 ## Other design tips

-- Use meaningful words for entity names (i.e. `Greeting`) and implement them in capitalized `CamelCase`.
+- Use meaningful words for entity names and only the first letter should be capitalized (i.e. `Greeting`).
 - Use uncapitalized `camelCase` for field names (i.e. `latestGreeting` and `numberOfGreetings`) inside entities.

 ---